MicrosoftDocs/microsoft-authentication-library-for-go/msal-go/advanced/managed-identity.md

 By default, MSAL GO supports in-memory caching
 MSAL does not support cache extensibility for managed identity because of security concerns when using distributed cache
-Since a token acquired for managed identity belongs to an Azure resource, using a distributed cache might expose it to the other Azure resources sharing the cache.
+Since a token acquired for a managed identity belongs to an Azure resource, using a distributed cache might expose it to other Azure resources sharing the cache.

 ## Troubleshooting and error handling